 Submissive behaviour is common is all breeds.

-Even ordinarily submissive dogs can become extremely submissive if its owner misunderstands and unintentionally forces it to increase its submissiveness.
+Even ordinarily submissive can become extremely submissive if its owner misunderstands and unintentionally forces it to increase its submissiveness.

 Signs of submission is a dog with its tail between its legs and a dog that licks its lips during any contact or even one that licks you in the face upon greetings.

-Mistreated dogs may also become excessively submissive.
+Mistreated may also become excessively submissive.
 A harsh voice may turn the submissive animal into a quivering mess.

 There are many ways of treating submissive behavior, mainly be nice and friendly to your dog and never re-assure the canine with praise when it is going through its attack of anxiety.
 You should not be too hard on your dog at any time.